 In addition to the Sherman and Ellie Smith Hanger One Museum, TASM built a 110-seat Planetarium and ESky™ Theater.
 In operation for over a decade, the James E. Bertelsmeyer Planetarium recently underwent a major technology upgrade.
 Nearly $400,000 was invested in a new state-of-the-art HD SciDome projection projection system to provide an out-of-this-world audio-visual experience.

-The James E. Bertelsmeyer Planetarium showcase a rotating schedule of programs, and introduces a new show approximately every six months.
-The Museum curator and his staff have continued to develop new exhibits, working on fulfilling the exhibit program specifically designed for Hangar One and the Planetarium.
+The James E. Bertelsmeyer Planetarium showcases a rotating schedule of programs.
+The Museum curator and staff continue to develop new exhibits, working to fulfill the exhibit program specifically designed for Hangar One and the Planetarium.
 In 2006, TASM was certified by the National Museum of the United States Air Force and the Naval Aviation Museum to receive artifacts and traveling exhibits on loan.

 Organization & Funding

 Tulsa Air and Space Museum, Inc. (TASM) was incorporated as an Oklahoma non-profit corporation in 1994 and received 501(c)(3) status in August 1995.

 TASM works diligently to maintain a consistent stream of funding.
 Financial support comes primarily from fees-for-service, including but not limited to admissions, museum store sales, facility rentals, group tours, special events, and visiting aircraft.

 The museum receives additional funding through membership dues, corporate sponsorship, grants, and individual contributions.
 Tulsa Air and Space Museum receives no public funding for general operations and relies on donors for vital support.